 - Make the website more local-centric by adding a more descriptive contacts page (mentioning directions, subway proximity, etc.) and embedding a Google map right into the site.

 - Boost your E-A-T score by filling the site with more content (e.g. an elaborate services page).

-- Send more local signals to Google (and users) by adding a phone number on Google My Business and having the key contact info points (business name, address, and phone number) at the footer of the page.
+- Send more local signals to Google (and users) by adding a phone number on Google Business Profile and having the key contact info points (business name, address, and phone number) at the footer of the page.
 This should help visitors (and Google) understand that you’re a location-specific business and can be relevant for their search query.